Partitioning large watersheds into sub-basins with RichDEM

 if dem is None:

-dem = rd.FillDepressions(dem, in_place=False)
+dem_filled = rd.FillDepressions(dem, in_place=False)

-acc = rd.FlowAccumulation(dem, method=routing_method)
+acc = rd.FlowAccumulation(dem_filled, method=routing)

 streams = (acc_np >= accumulation_threshold).astype(np.int32)